100% Real Virtual Reality

 The business intent: rebuild emotional closeness through participation

-This is a reconnection play.
+This is a reconnection play, meaning it is designed to rebuild emotional closeness through participation rather than persuasion.
+This is the better move than a nostalgia message when you need adults to act in public.
 Instead of asking adults to remember McDonald’s, it gives them a shared experience they can literally step into, then ties that memory back to the brand.

 Since the time of the launch in March, McDonald’s reported that more than 300 people have taken advantage of this playground on a daily basis and engaged with McDonald’s in a way they had not for years.